allisonpollard/bforrest.github.com/_drafts/2017-02-02-A-Journey-Begins.md

 By the morning of the talk, Allison and I had met several times to run through the talk.
 I'd crammed all things DISC and I was much more relaxed and calm than I ever would have imagined.
 When we got to the room to do final prep, there was only one snag - there was only one microphone and it had left the room with the previous speaker.

-The last time I had to project my voice was on a parade ground more years ago than I'm willing to admit.
+The last time I had to project my voice was on a parade ground more years ago than I'm willing to admit and it wasn't exactly conducive to a presentation.
 Allison said that I sounded pitiful (or some such) and I really need a mic to be heard in the back of the room.
 I was rescued within minutes as the previous speaker reformed their clepto ways and brought the mic back.

 Most of the talk was a blur.
 I didn't feint.
 There were no vurps.
 My voice only cracked once that I'll admit to publicly.
-Each of the attendees seemed to have a lovely time with the workshop activity (except for the ONE person who hates group activities, but showed up anyway).
+Each of the attendees seemed to have a lovely time.

+I was very encourage by the attendee feedback.
+The majority enjoyed the workshop activity (except for the ONE person who hates group activities, but showed up anyway).
+One person wasn't thrilled with a duplicate topic, but also showed up anyway.

+Allison cleary thought it was worth doing again - she's submitted to two conferences that I've heard of and a half-dozen that I haven't.
+Our next stop is [Agile Arizona] (https://agilearizona.org/speakers.html#sn-allison-pollard-barry-forrest)